Can Dogs Eat Black Eyed Peas? Health Benefits and Risks

 6. Gluten-Free

-The protein gluten in grains like wheat can cause sensitivities or allergies in particular dogs.
+The protein gluten in grains like wheat can cause sensitivities or allergies in dogs.
 Because black-eyed peas are inherently gluten-free, they provide a carbohydrate source that won’t make dogs with gluten sensitivity react negatively.

 7. Dietary Variety